AmeerGit/taxi-service-app/README.md

-# taxi-service-app  --- Please refer master branch
+#  Please refer to master branch